structr/docker-setup/README.md

 - `note the container id`
 - `docker exec -it <Unique identifier for container> /bin/sh`

+##### Inpecting the service log files
+- `docker-compose logs` will print out the server.log of structr and the neo4j.log of Neo4j
+- The Structr container server.log will also be written to ./volumes/structr-logs/server.log, the Neo4j debug.log and neo4j.log will be written to ./volumes/neo4j-logs/*.log

 ----

 ### Usage with docker swarm:
 ##### Initial setup:

+- Run the setup.sh script before starting the stack, so all necessary volume folders for mounting to the containers are created.
+(Only for Unix and macOS users)
 - copy your license.key file to ./structr/license.key
 - run `docker swarm init`